 Placer County Jail opened in July, 1985, at a construction cost of $4.5 million.
 Funding was provided by Proposition 4, the first of three jail funding measures.
 The California State Board of Corrections (BOC) rated the original structure for 108 inmates, a total that was exceeded immediately.
 Within two months of operation, the total reached 148.
 By 1990, the population had increased to 272 inmates, far above the BOC allowable number of 108.

 The minimum-security area of Placer County Jail is housed in buildings that were originally World War II Army warehouses, built in 1941.
 The facility consists of three housing units, two male and one female, with a combined capacity of 160 inmates, making the total capacity of Auburn jail 512 (this total includes six beds located in the infirmary).
-Our population is still increasing; on March 9, 1998, we reached an all-time high of 487 inmates in the main jail and minimum securityMinimum security correctional centres hold inmates who can be trusted in open conditions where there are fewer physical barriers to escape., for a 95 percent fill-rate.
+Our population is still increasing; on March 9, 1998, we reached an all-time high of 487 inmates in the main jail and minimum security, for a 95 percent fill-rate.
 Our average daily population runs over 90 percent, and during most weeks, forced releasing is required.

 Placer County is currently one of the fastest growing counties in the State of California.
 By the year 2010, it is projected that seventy percent of Placer’s population will reside in the southern portion of the county, which encompasses the cities of Roseville, Rocklin, Lincoln, and Loomis.
 Obviously, the need for corrections facilities in this area will continue to increase.
 It is our hope, in the not-far-distant future, to plan a South County Facility located in the Roseville- Lincoln-Rocklin area.